sozu/py-pyracmon/README.md

 ## Overview

-This library provides functionalities to refine programs handling DB operations.
+This library provides functionalities to refine DB handling codes.
 The main peculiar concepts are *model declaration* and *relational graph*.

 *Model* is a class representing a table and its instance corresponds to a record.
 This library provides a way to declare the classes by reverse-engineering from actual tables.
-Once you connect DB, model classes get importable from a module you specified.
-Also, the class has various methods executing simple operations on a table.
+Once you connect DB, model classes are importable from a module you specified.
+Those classes have various methods executing simple operations on a table.

-*Graph* is composed of *node*s and *edge*s where each node contains a record or any kind of value and each edge between nodes represents the relation between their records.
-Because they are designed to accept rows obtained from DB with straight-forward codes and provide flexible way to represent them, you will be free from suffering from the data structure of query result.
+*Graph* is composed of *node*s and *edge*s, where each node contains a model object or any kind of value.
+Edge between nodes represents the relation between their values, such as relation between records. *Graph*s are designed to accept rows obtained from DB with straight-forward codes and provide flexible way to represent them, threfore, you will be free from suffering from the reconstruction of data structure of query result.

 In addition, various utilties to construct SQL are available.

 On the other hand, this library does NOT support following features which are common in libraries called O/R mapper.

 - Query generation which resolves relations (foreign keys) automatically.
-- APIs to build complete query without having to write SQL strings.
 - Object based query operation such as lazy loading or dirty state handling.
 - Database migration based on entity declarations.